-That said, be prepared that many one-year olds howl when its time for the mandatory “Happy Birthday” song, cake-cutting and candle blowing.
+That said, be prepared that many one-year-olds how when its time for the mandatory “Happy Birthday” song, cake-cutting and candle blowing.
 It’s probably the first time they’ve had all eyes on them, and the experience of too much attention can be very uncomfortable ad even frightening for them!

-And here’s a last point to note.
+And here’s the last point to note.
 This being your child’s very first birthday party, you may wonder if it will set the precedent for all his/her subsequent parties, and shiver in fear at the prospect of pulling off such a massive event every year.
-A good thing to remember is that, in Asian families at least, a child’s first birthday is a major milestone to be remembered (similar to the full-month/manyue) with a bit of fanfare, so most families would expect some sort of celebration.
+A good thing to remember is that, in Asian families at least, a child’s first birthday is a major milestone to be remembered (similar to the full-month / ManYue 满月) with a bit of fanfare, so most families would expect some sort of celebration.
 But you can always decide to keep things lower key and smaller scale for the following years, if you want to that is.

 By Dorothea Chow